jahnavi6106/real-time-object-detection-using-yolov11/README.md

 (an advanced evolution of YOLOv8) for fast and efficient detection across multiple object classes.

 Technologies Used...>
-Python	Programming language
+1.Python	Programming language
-YOLOv11 (Ultralytics)	Deep learning object detection model OpenCV	For video capture and real-time frame processing PyTorch	Backend framework for running YOLOv11
-NumPy	Array handling and frame data manipulation Matplotlib	Optional – for visualization of detection results Google Colab / VS Code	Development environment
+2.YOLOv11 (Ultralytics)	Deep learning object detection model 3.OpenCV	For video capture and real-time frame processing 4.PyTorch	Backend framework for running YOLOv11 5.NumPy	Array handling and frame data manipulation 6.Matplotlib	Optional – for visualization of detection results 7.Google Colab / VS Code	Development environment

 Real-Time Object Detection using YOLOv11  - Overview...> This project demonstrates how to perform real-time object detection using YOLOv11, a state-of-the-art deep learning model for detecting multiple objects in a single image or video stream.
 The system uses live webcam feed or video files and highlights detected objects with bounding boxes and labels.

  Features..>
-Detects multiple objects in real time
+1.Detects multiple objects in real time
-Uses YOLOv11 pre-trained model
+2.Uses YOLOv11 pre-trained model
-Works with both webcam and video inputs
+3.Works with both webcam and video inputs 4.Lightweight and fast
-Lightweight and fast
-Easy to customize for new classes
+5.Easy to customize for new classes

  Technologies Used..>
-Python – Core programming language
+1.Python – Core programming language
-Ultralytics YOLOv11 – Deep learning detection model OpenCV – Real-time video processing
+2.Ultralytics YOLOv11 – Deep learning detection model
+3.OpenCV – Real-time video processing
-PyTorch – Deep learning backend
+4.PyTorch – Deep learning backend
-NumPy – Numerical computations
+5.NumPy – Numerical computations

 Example Output...>
 When you run the code, it opens your webcam and detects objects in real-time — cars, persons, chairs, laptops, bottles, etc.

  How It Works...>
-YOLOv11 Model: Divides the image into grids and predicts bounding boxes + class probabilities.
+1.YOLOv11 Model: Divides the image into grids and predicts bounding boxes + class probabilities.
-OpenCV: Captures real-time frames from your camera.
+2.OpenCV: Captures real-time frames from your camera.
-Ultralytics Library: Runs YOLOv11 model inference.
+3.Ultralytics Library: Runs YOLOv11 model inference.
-Visualization: Detected objects are drawn on the frames with bounding boxes and labels.
+4.Visualization: Detected objects are drawn on the frames with bounding boxes and labels.

  Future Improvements....>
-Add a custom dataset for specific object detection.
+1.Add a custom dataset for specific object detection.
-Integrate tracking (DeepSORT) to follow detected objects across frames.
+2.Integrate tracking (DeepSORT) to follow detected objects across frames.
-Deploy as a web app using Flask or Streamlit.
+3.Deploy as a web app using Flask or Streamlit.